 As a general rule, I don’t buy most things organic.
 There are some things that I will definitely buy (eggs being one of them) but it’s not one of my main focuses what I’m shopping.

-However, there is one thing that I will gladly shell out a few extra dollars for, and that is quality meat products.
-I mostly try and go to our local butcher to get meat for us to eat, but it’s just not always possible to get over there.
+However, there is one thing that I will gladly shell out a few extra dollars for: quality meat.
+I mostly try and go to our local butcher to get meat for us to eat; but it’s just not always possible to get over there.
 Sprouts has an absolutely beautiful looking meat case, filled with grass fed beef, thick sliced bacon and perfect looking steaks.
 Buying quality fed beef is one of those food buying decisions where I think that you can really taste the difference.
 I try and go for free range grass fed beef as much as I possibly can, because I do truly believe that there is a better taste, which leads to a better meal.

-I also want to comment on something else I noticed when I was there- that every employee I encounteredseemed genuinely happy to be there.
+I also want to comment on something else I noticed when I was there.
+Every employee I encountered seemed genuinely happy to be there.
 Whether they were talking to each other or talking to me, people were joking with each other and nearly everybody had a kind smile on their face.
 That’s so rare to find anymore and it was refreshing to see.

 I’m so pleased to be partnering up with Sprouts for their Best Burger Challenge.
 I wasn’t totally sure what I wanted to do before I got there, but once I walked past their meat counter and saw this beautiful bacon and gorgeous ground beef, I knew I wanted to do something along the route of a bacon burger.